- Food and Cooking

 Each and every morning, she left a mango for me on the breakfast table.
 I had no idea what it was or how to eat it or what to do with it, so I carried it to work with me and left it on the community table in the break room.
 It was free to anyone who wanted it.

 Finally, someone thanked me for bringing in the mangoes every day.
 I had to ask them to show me how to eat this delicious fruit.
-They showed me pretty much what you see in the video and I was hooked forever more.
+Peal a mango the same way you peel a peach.

 Now I eat mango everything, mango sorbet, mango pudding, mango shakes, mango ice cream, fresh mango, whatever!
 Try it, you'll love it.